ai-learning-space/sql-expert/Data Selection (Part 1)/IS NULL, BETWEEN, IN.md

 <aside>

-💡 `IN` is used to specify multiple possible values for a column
+💡 `IN` is used to specify multiple possible values for a column.

 </aside>